samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 ---

 ## Java 8?
 Isnt it very old now?
-Java 8 has become quite old now but it is still the most popular Java version in use now.
+Yes, Java 8 has become quite old but it is still the most popular Java version in use now.
 In this post we will go through some Java 8 features and try to understand them.
 I find many of them really useful and I thought would be awesome to share them.

 <!-- more -->